Fgura: The Cross Monument

 There is a monument in Hompesch Street, which is known as 'Il-Monument tas-Salib' by the Fgura residents (The Cross Monument).
 This monument was inaugurated by Minister Ugo Mifsud Bonnici in February 1990, exactly when Fgura celebrated its 25th anniversary when it became a parish in 1965.
-This monument was designed by the sculptor Ġanni Bonniċi and built by apprentices of the Ġlormu Cassar School.
+This monument was designed by the sculptor Ġanni Bonnici and built by apprentices of the Ġlormu Cassar School.

 This monument was placed on the exact spot where a small church dedicated to Our Lady of Mount Carmel was built in 1790 instead of a niche that was there for a long time.
 The church was demolished in the 1950s to allow the widening of the road.
 As a remembrance of this niche, a new niche was built in Carmel Street.

 The monument rests on four columns and they have a significant meaning.
 Three of these columns represent the towns which Fgura is adjacent to:- Paola, Tarxien and Żabbar {limits from these places were taken in order to form the Parish of Fgura in 1965}.
 The other one represents the Parish of Fgura.
 At the base of this monument there are 4 gravestones.
 They represent the 25th anniversary since Fgura became a parish, the inauguration of this monument and one is a copy of another gravestone that was situated at the side of a church that was built in 1844.
 This gravestone was written in Latin and it told the story of this church.